pixee/codemodder-specs/cli.md

 }
 ```

+## Tool result parameters

+Codemodder accepts several parameters that are used to provide tool result inputs to the codemods.
+These include `--sarif`, `--sonar-issues-json`, `--sonar-hotspots-json`, and a handful of others that are tied to tool-specific formats.
+The available parameters may be gradually expanded as new tools are supported.

+In general each tool result flag accecpts a comma-separated list of paths to files that contain the tool results.
+It is also possible to combine multiple tool result flags in a single invocation of the codemodder (e.g. to use both `--sarif` and `--sonar-issues-json`), subject to the restriction below.

+**NOTE:** It is _not_ allowed to provide multiple SARIF inputs _for the same tool_ in a single invocation of the codemodder.
+For example, it is not possible to provide two Semgrep SARIF files, although it would be possible to provide e.g. a Semgrep SARIF file and a CodeQL JSON file in the same invocation.

 ## Configuring OpenAI

 You can optionally allow codemods to access OpenAI by running with the following environment variable during execution: